mirzadev/mahiCalculatorAutomation/README.md

 ## Overview

-AS A Senior QA Asalyst in MahiGamming, I want to automate Mihi Simple Calculator using WebdriverIO from Selenium family.
+AS A Senior QA Analyst in MahiGamming, I want to automate Mihi Simple Calculator using WebdriverIO from Selenium family.
 The script was created using TypeScript language and Mocha framework

 ## Table of Contents